 Parent Resource Center – This program tries to reduce child and adolescent substance abuse by providing information, education, consultation, technical assistance, advocacy and services.
-This website provides a variety of resources including information on talking to youth about substance misuse, prescription medication abuse, the MADD organization, the Marijuana Talk Kit, a toll-free helpline, the Suicide Prevention Lifeline, a bullying phone app, and much more. http://www.ncparentresourcecenter.org/resources/parents/
+This website provides a variety of resources including information on talking to youth about substance use disorders, prescription medication misuse, the MADD organization, the Marijuana Talk Kit, a toll-free helpline, the Suicide Prevention Lifeline, a bullying phone app, and much more. http://www.ncparentresourcecenter.org/resources/parents/

-Community Impact North Carolina – This website provides resources to parents to assist them in addressing substance misuse.
+Community Impact North Carolina – This website provides resources to parents to assist them in addressing substance use disorder.
 It also offers information to those interested in developing community coalitions to address harm caused by substances. https://impactcarolina.org/family/

 Military Child -- This website contains information to help families who have a parent in the military.
 There are educational topics including issues related to frequent moves and much more. https://www.militarychild.org/

 The Centers for Disease Control (CDC) – This is the nation’s health protection agency that works 24 hours a day, seven days a week to protect America from health and safety threats – both foreign and domestic.
 The CDC provides resource information on violence prevention, the effects of trauma, vaccines, disease prevention, tobacco use, substance use disorder, obesity, adverse childhood experiences and much more. www.cdc.gov/